The Rain Dance Worked but My Tomatoes Are Rotten

 I would always suggest taking a soil sample and sending to NCDA&CS for testing prior to planting.
 Soils can be amended before planning but amending is much more difficult once plants are in the ground.
 Amending soil with lime can take several months to raise the pH, so it is best to take your sample in September or October.
 This allows ample time to receive the results and amend the soil in the fall so it is ready to plant in the spring.
 If the pH is low, NCDA&CS will recommend applying lime to bring the pH into range.
 Adding agricultural gypsum can help if the report shows that the pH is within range but calcium is low.
 This can raise the amount of “free calcium” without raising the pH.

 If you have plants in the ground and did not amend the soil according to a soil report, I would suggest a few strategies.
 First, there are products (End Rot, Stop Rot) that can be purchased to apply to the foliage and fruit that contain calcium chloride.
 This is really only scratching the surface because plants do not take in much of the calcium through the foliage and the waxy covering of the fruit can prevent the fruit from taking in the calcium.
 These products can be applied to the soil as a drench for uptake.
-Visit Alabama Extension for more information at: aces.edu/blog/topics/lawn-garden/blossom-end-rot-in-tomatoes-causes-and-prevention/
+Visit Alabama Extension for more information.

-If you are having an issue in your home garden or landscape, send your questions to Gene Fox, Consumer Horticulture Agent with the North Carolina Cooperative Extension Service, please email at Gene at gene_fox@ncsu.edu or call at (252)946-0111.
+If you are having an issue in your home garden or landscape, send your questions to Gene Fox, Consumer Horticulture Agent with the North Carolina Cooperative Extension, please email at Gene at gene_fox@ncsu.edu or call at (252)946-0111.
 You can also ask to speak to a Master Gardener!
 On Mondays and Wednesdays between 10:00 and 12:00, they are on the Greenline to answer all of your home horticulture questions.
 Check out our Facebook page, Beaufort County Master Gardeners, for The Plant of the Week and Food Garden Friday!
 Until then, Happy Gardening!